nathanShepherd/Network-Infrastructure-Internship/Ansibles/Playbook-InitGlobus/roles/ansible-gridftp/README.md

 GridFTP
 =======
-Note: this CentOS port was built @ https://github.com/luisico/ansible-simpleca.git
+Note: this CentOS port was built from https://github.com/luisico/ansible-gridftp.git

 Install GridFTP servers and clients.
 The role will:
 - Install globus software and dependencies as needed